 Once the plan is drafted and CCPs have been validated, the HACCP plan can then be verified.
 The team must evaluate if CCPs and control measures are effective.
-Internal auditing may be required to demonstrate ongoing commitment to complying and updating the HACCP plan.
+Internal auditing may be required to demonstrate an ongoing commitment to complying with and updating the HACCP plan.
 Asking questions, observing operational procedures, and collecting samples are just some of the ways to verify the plan.

 12. Keep Records (Principle # 7)

 Record keeping is an essential step of the HACCP plan due to the following:

 - Offers traceability and transparency

 - Provides a record of complaints with critical limits set

 - Identifies potential problems

 Record keeping can be carried out in several ways, such as checklists or control charts.
 Manual and computer records are acceptable, but the documentation method should be designed such that it is appropriate for the size and nature of the organization.